rjkviegas/skills-workshops/README.md

 Instructions for running any Skills Workshop are available as `INSTRUCTIONS.md` in each workshop directory.
 Skills Workshops are split into three parts: a **Starter**, **Main**, and **Plenary**.

+#### Before the workshop
+- Decide on what the _main point_ of the workshop is.
+For instance: "Students can do encapsulation well."
+Keep it vague.
+Having this in mind will help keep your Starter tight and focussed.

 #### Starter

 In the Starter, the coach: